avatartwo/avatar2/tests/inception/README.md

 # Inception

-Inception is a framework to perform security testing of real world firmware programs [1][1] [2][2].
+[Inception][1] is a framework to perform security testing of real world firmware programs.
-It features several components, but here we are interested into its low latency hardware debugger [3][3].
+It features several components, but here we are interested into its low latency [hardware debugger][2].

 The inception target and protocol allow Avatar2 to interact with the inception debugger and speed up read/write operations between the host and the device.
 To install the debugger, please refer to: https://github.com/Inception-framework/debugger

-In the same folder is present a script `test_inception_hardware_perf.py` that test read/write operations using the nucleo L152RE example [4][4].
+In the same folder is present a script `test_inception_hardware_perf.py` that test read/write operations using the [nucleo L152RE example][3].
 Following is the output with the nucleo board:
 ```
 # python3 test-inception.py